 Protecting tigers to protect the Earth

-Yet, poaching and extreme habitat loss have made the Sundarbans lose 95% of its historic tiger population.
-Through conservation efforts throughout India, Nepal, and Bangladesh, it is reported that the number of wild tigers is now up to 3,890 individuals from just 2,000 recorded in the 2000s.
+Encouragingly, conservation initiatives throughout India, Nepal, and Bangladesh have seen the number of wild tigers rise to 3,890 individuals from just 2,000 recorded in the 2000s.

-Interested in learning more about the bioregions of Indomalaya?
-Use One Earth's interactive Navigator to explore bioregions around the world.Launch Bioregion Navigator
+Intrigued to learn more about the intricate bioregions of Indomalaya?
+Explore One Earth's interactive Navigator to delve deeper into bioregions worldwide.Launch Bioregion Navigator